Our terms explained

 RVN Preliminary Investigation Committee

-The RVN Preliminary Investigation Committee (RVNPIC) is made up of one veterinary surgeon, two non-veterinary members and two RVNs who are appointed to assist the assessment and investigation of concerns.
+The RVN Preliminary Investigation Committee (RVNPIC) is made up of 1 veterinary surgeon, 2 non-veterinary members and 3 RVNs who are appointed to assist the assessment and investigation of concerns.

-The RVNPIC meets every six to eight weeks to decide if cases should be referred to an RVNDC hearing.
+The Stage 2 RVNPIC meets every 6 to 8 weeks to decide if cases should be referred to the Charter Case Committee or an RVNDC hearing.

-The RVNPIC Chairman provides a report to RCVS Council at the Council’s three meetings each year.
+The RVNPIC Chair provides a report to RCVS Council at the Council’s three meetings each year.